InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/info.md

 The basic setup is demonstrated using the GGM IDS2 induction cooktop.
 The configuration for a relay-controlled cooktop follows the same principle.

 This basic setup describes a brewing system with a mash-boil kettle.
-Additional kettles (e.g., boil or HLT kettles) can be configured in the same way.
+Additional kettles (e.g., MLT or HLT kettles) can be configured in the same way.